spatulatom/spatulatom/README.md

 ## About me
 Hello there and welcome to my profile.
 My name is Tom and I love tinkering with frontend code.
-I focus on compliance with WCAG accessibility standards, client‑ vs server‑side rendering, SEO optimization with Ahrefs/Semrush crawlers, and Google Search Console/Analytics monitoring
+I focus on UI/UX design, compliance with WCAG accessibility standards, client‑ vs server‑side rendering, SEO optimization with Ahrefs/Semrush crawlers, and Google Search Console/Analytics monitoring.
-Tech stack:
+My stack includes:

 - Figma for wireframing and designing, Figma MCP,
 - MERN: MongoDB, Express.js, React, and Node.js,